Last Updated on

 Over the last several years, I’ve pulled back a bit on grant writing in order to do more of my own writing, more speaking and workshops, and some rural community development work.
-Yet I still write grants part-time for a local educational agency and do a bit of freelancing too.
+Yet I still write grants part-time and do a bit of freelancing too.

 I think a lot about how to “democratize” the grant writing process.
 Grant writers aren’t a secret society with esoteric knowledge and access to vaults of cash.
 Most people can learn to write grants well.